wunderio/code-quality-old/README.md

 This composer package will provide some basic code quality checks before commiting code.

+It checks only modified files or new files.

 ## Checks performed

 This repository currently has following checks: